ejmiranda/samples/clearfix-hamster/README.md

 **Description:**
 - From Learn CSS Layout's [Tutorial](http://learnlayout.com/clearfix.html).
-- Use clearfix to wrap a paragraph around the image of a hamster.
+- Use clearfix to justify a paragraph next to the image of a hamster.